Undercounting nonexistent debt items

 The fundamental attribution error

-Last updated on July 8th, 2021 at 01:29 pm
+Last updated on February 8th, 2018 at 01:25 pm

 When we try to understand the behavior of others, we often make a particularly human mistake.
 We tend to attribute too much to character and disposition and too little to situation and context.
 This mistake is so common that it has a name: The Fundamental Attribution Error (FAE) (See “The Fundamental Attribution Error” at my other blog).
-And although little experimental data is available regarding its effects on technical debt, we can plausibly argue that its effects are significant—and unwelcome.
+And although little experimental data is available regarding its effects on technical debt, we can plausibly argue that its effects are significant — and unwelcome.

 Arapaho moccasins ca. 1880-1910.

-Claim: Technical debt depresses engineering productivity
+Technical debt depresses engineering productivity

 Engineers notice incidents in which some of the work they must perform on an asset would be much easier or even unnecessary were it not for the technical debt that the asset carries.
 They sense the burden of the extra effort because they know how much easier and faster the work would be if they could retire the debt.

-The internal customers of engineers don’t see these circumstances as clearly as engineers and their managers do.
+The internal customers of engineers don’t see these circumstances as clearly as engineers (and their managers) do.
 Consequently, they tend to discount engineers’ claims of depressed productivity.
 Some experience engineers’ complaints, requests, and warnings as whining, self-serving nest feathering, or worse.
 They tend to attribute engineers’ complaints to faults in the character or “work ethic” of engineers.

-Claim: Instead of retiring the technical debt now, just document it for later
+Instead of retiring the technical debt now, just document it for later

 The internal customers of engineers have pressing needs for immediate engineering results.
 They see new products or repairs to existing products as a means of achieving the objectives the enterprise sets.
 Focusing limited engineering resources on technical debt retirement conflicts with producing results that would help internal customers of engineers meet these more immediate objectives.
 As a compromise, non-engineers propose that engineers document instances of technical debt as they find them, so that they can be addressed more efficiently after engineers meet the immediate needs of internal customers.

-Claim: Addressing technical debt is important, but not urgent
+Addressing technical debt is important, but not urgent

 Senior managers or the engineers’ internal customers are most common among adherents of this belief.